 At Home Sleep Study: How it Works & What to Expect

 After you’ve made an appointment to get your sleep concerns addressed, your provider may request a sleep study.
-By providing you with a sleep study you can complete from the comfort of your own home, ADVENT takes the inconvenience out of a traditional in-lab or sleep center sleep study.
+ADVENT takes the inconvenience out of a traditional in-lab or sleep center sleep study by providing you with a sleep study you can complete from the comfort of your own bed.
 Before you schedule your first visit with ADVENT to address your snoring or sleep apnea concerns, here are some answers to frequently asked questions about sleep studies:

 - What a sleep study is